ngryan3/liftovers/iteration-02.plan.md

 Describe your Git / GitHub workflow.
 Essentially, we want to understand how your team members shares a codebase, avoid conflicts and deploys the application.

+  We've asked our TA to disable direct push to master, but we have not heard back yet.
+Since it is the beginning of the application, we have not experienced conflicts since we are all responsible

  * Be concise, yet precise.
 For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
 Who reviews the pull-requests?
 Who is responsible for merging them? etc.
  * If applicable, specify any naming conventions or standards you decide to adopt.

  * Describe your overall deployment process from writing code to viewing a live applicatioon

+ The mongoDB database, provided by our partners, is already deployed on heroku using mLab.
+With permission, we were able to directly use this database and create collections for our own use.
+ Before actual deployment, all code is run and tested locally using "yarn start".
+The api is run on localhost port 7000, and the web app is run on localhost 3000.
+When we run both at the same time, the web app can be used.
+ To be clear: the web app (liftovers-admin) connects to the api (liftovers-api), and the api connects to the mongo database which is already deployed on heroku.
+ Once all parts of the code for part 2 is done, and the web app works locally, it will be deployed on heroku directly through git.
+More details of how it's used is explained below.

  * What deployment tool(s) are you using and why

+ We are using heroku for deployment.
+ Reason #1: our partners are using heroku to deploy the mongo database and their old api.
+ Reason #2: we can use heroku directly through git which is very convenient.
+Also, since we do need to deploy the api and web app separately, heroku allows us to do so by creating multiple heroku git remotes, and use different sub-folders for the different remotes.
+This way, it is easy to control and update separate deployments, and deployment history & log files can be accessed using the heroku account used for deployment.

  * Don't forget to **explain why** you chose this workflow or particular aspects of it!